 Meal Plan Access

 The technology takes measurements from your fingerprints and finger veins and creates an algorithm.
-The number that results from these readings is all that is saved.
+The number that results from these readings is saved.
 When you return and use the reader, the measurements are taken again and verified against the stored measurement-when they match within a certain tolerance-you are granted access.

 UNH Dining does not store fingerprint or finger vein information.
 You will not need your ID card to enter the dining halls in the future for any meal plan.
 You will simply scan your finger for quick access.